kahootbird/100-days-of-code/log.md

 ### Day 10: Octobor 10, 2021
 Got todo app to barely working after figuring out the cause of array.map error.
 Using (variable) as opposed to ({variable}) in react is a big deal!

+### Day 11: Octobor 11, 2021
+Started a a new full stack project with express, Kahootbird's coffee shop.